 Of course, choosing adoption over IVF means that you will have no genetic relation to your child.
 However, many couples that consider moving from IVF to adoption or ultimately decide to pursue adoption after IVF find that it’s not their desire to see their own genetics in a child that really matters — it’s the desire to be parents.

 Deciding between IVF, adoption and your other family-building options is not an easy process, and it’s one that shouldn’t be taken lightly.
 We encourage you to talk over your options with your spouse, the rest of your family, and an infertility counselor before starting down any one path.
-To learn more about adoption vs. IVF, please don’t hesitate to contact American Adoptions at 1-800-ADOPTION to speak with a professional.
+You can get a free infertility consultation from one of our professional staff members if you click here or call 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.